ORCADIAN WILDLIFE, BIODIVERSITY & THE CLIMATE CHANGE EMERGENCY:

 - Further reduce CO2 flight emissions by the owner from an estimated 5.8t in 2020 to 4.6t in 2021.

 - With renewable electricity generation (net 4.4t CO2 pa); tree-planting (3t CO2 pa); cattle removal (9.2t pa); and EV operation (0.3t CO2 pa) Orcadian Wildlife will be therefore become carbon-positive at the proposed levels of operation from 2021 onwards.

-- Individual clients will continue to be advised of flight and travel impacts through dedicated contracts and encouraged to offset their CO2.
+- Individual clients will continue to be advised of flight and travel impacts through dedicated contracts and encouraged to participate in our tree-planting initiative and offset their CO2.